 Harry Potter and the Chamber of Secrets Soundtrack, Jeremy Soule, 2002

-The Harry Potter and the Chamber of Secrets soundtrack is easily the best of Jeremy Soule‘s five scores for the game franchise.
+The Harry Potter and the Chamber of Secrets soundtrack is easily the best of Jeremy Soule‘s five scores for the franchise.
 It also benefits from a better album presentation than Soule’s other Harry Potter soundtracks.
 Only eight minutes of notable material are missing from the album release, which thankfully excises a lot of ruminative underscore.
 In fact, Chamber of Secrets is Soule’s most satisfying fantasy soundtrack.
 Yes, that’s a big claim to make, considering his work on franchises like The Elder Scrolls and Guild Wars.
-But Chamber of Secrets achieves a consistency of quality that Soule’s more bloated score releases don’t accomplish.
+But Chamber of Secrets achieves a consistency of quality that Soule’s more bloated scores don’t accomplish.
 He doubtlessly deserved his 2004 win of the BAFTA Games Award for Best Original Music for Chamber of Secrets.

 Soule’s designation as “the John Williams of game music” has always had more to do with hyperbole and facile comparisons than with actual musical parallels.
 For example, Soule seems almost entirely disinterested in the elaborate thematic structures that shape so many of Williams’ works.
-However, there’s no denying that at his best, Soule is able to create a lavish orchestral sound reminiscent of John Williams’ creations in the science fiction and fantasy genre.
+However, there’s no denying that at his best, Soule is able to create a lavish orchestral sound broadly reminiscent of John Williams’ works in the science fiction and fantasy genre.

 At the other end of the spectrum are the Harry Potter and the Chamber of Secrets soundtrack’s action pieces.
 Despite the odd less than spectacular cue, they manage to outgun the battle tracks on pretty much all of Soule’s other fantasy scores.
 A comparison with his work for the same year’s The Elder Scrolls III: Morrowind proves insightful.
 By comparison, Chamber of Secrets’ action cues are far more attractive, with no place for stale ostinato staccatos.
-They also have with a real sense of rhythmic elasticity, never content to rest in one spot for long as the whole orchestra contributes to the light-footed compositions.
+They also have a real sense of rhythmic elasticity, never content to rest in one spot for long as the whole orchestra contributes to the light-footed compositions.

 Most importantly, there’s a real sense of urgency and verve that turns even short tracks like “Draco” into energising interludes.
 It’s hard to overstate how much a live orchestra’s vivid sound brings to these compositions.
-For example, the voluptuous, rasping sound of the brass section on “Draco” is immensely satisfying.
+For example, the full-throated, rasping sound of the brass section on “Draco” is immensely satisfying.

-Many other tracks contribute to the variety of textures and moods that makes the Harry Potter and the Chamber of Secrets soundtrack such a successful work.
+Many other tracks contribute to the variety of textures and moods that makes the Harry Potter and the Chamber of Secrets soundtrack such a winning work.
 Take “Flying”, which shows Soule at his most spirited and effervescent.
 Here, the music truly cuts loose, unable to contain its excitement at the wide-open skies ahead.
 Then there’s “Willow Level 3”, a beautifully contoured string adagio with Wagnerian overtones that displays Soule’s classical inclinations.
 “Spell Atmos” and its calm solemnity and mystical gestures feel like a test run for The Elder Scrolls V: Skyrim.
-Its feeling of otherworldly wonder and gazing finds its charmingly unassuming equivalent in the gorgeously meandering “Day”.
+The cues’ feeling of otherworldly wonder and gazing finds its charmingly unassuming counterpoint in the gorgeously meandering “Day”.
 The composition’s hazy, sustained woodwind chords set against piano and celesta are something to savour.
 It’s a rare moment of absent-minded daydreaming that later Harry Potter scores with higher dramatic stakes don’t allow for.

 Not commercially available anymore – try music streaming services or second hand stores.